hpsfoundation/tac/CONTRIBUTING.md

 ## 2. Review and Approval Process

 We welcome feedback and suggestions from all members of the community on proposed changes.
-However, formal review and approval for merging are restricted to the following:
+Formal review and approval for merging are restricted to the following:

 * **TAC Voting Members:** All current voting members of the TAC are designated